USING IRONBARCODE

 }

-Provide the user email ID to get a trial license and after submitting the email ID, the key will be delivered via email.
+Provide your email ID to get a trial license, and after submitting the email ID, the key will be delivered via email.

 How to Read a Barcode from Camera in VB .NET: Figure 7 - Popup after successfully submitting a trial form